 Mike Weis - mbira, tongue drum, dholak, changgo, bass drum, cymbals, gongs, singing bowls, bells, dharma bell, moktak, field recordings

 Recorded early Winter 2018

 Pre-mastering by Matt Christensen

-Mastered by Branic Howard, Open Field, Portland, OR
+Mastered by Branic Howard, Portland OR

-Artwork and layout by E. Lindorff-Ellery
+Artwork by E. Lindorff-Ellery

 Printed by Will Brady at Registration, Beacon, NY